Psaikishanrao/Disel/README.md

----
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # WWW.DIESEL.COM

-This project is an e-commerce platform, a clone of www.diesel.com, developed by members of TEAM Bug-Buster.
+This project is an ecommerce platform, clone of www.diesel.com

+This project is developed by members of TEAM Bug-Buster.
-## Bug-Buster Team
+Bug-Buster Team-
-1. Ankit Kumar
+1. Ankit kumar
 2. Sai Kishan Rao
 3. Sanghamitra Dash
 4. Shristi Mohapatra